AAFC-Bioinfo-AAC/pork-vision/README.md

 ### 1. Preprocessing

 A trained segmentation model identifies and isolates **fat** and **muscle** regions in the input image.
 These masks form the foundation for all downstream measurements.
+A total of 286 images were used to train the muscle/fat model.

 ### 2. Orientation Standardization